paulbrie/atelierul-digital-pwa-sample/README.md

 The following code is a support material for mobile marketing trainings.

-It hepls explaining some aspects of Progressive Web Apps.
+It is a stripped down version of Google's training kit and helps explaining some aspects of Progressive Web Apps such as cacheing.